tensorbase/tensorbase.github.io/_posts/2021-06-08-sql_on_riscv_in_rust.md

 Running in VM does not mean it can run in the real chip.

 One of problem of Nezha SBC is that the ISA in C906 chip is a modified version and has slight difference to that of official RISC-V ISA.
-At least, we have confirmed that the TensorBase server binary compiled by the official Rust RISC-V toolchain can not run on this T-Head C906 chip.
+At least, we have confirmed that the TensorBase server binary linked by the official GCC RISC-V toolchain can not run on this T-Head C906 chip.

 The solution is that you use the GCC toolings from Allwinner's dedicated [Tina SDK](https://d1.docs.allwinnertech.com/source/4_tinaversion/).
 After some still-verbose setups and compilations, we got the cross compilation GCC worked.